brickpool/logo/doc/PG-Protocol.md

 ## Read Block Command `05`

 ### Description
-Reads the binary contents at the specified Memory address of the LOGO device.
+Reads the binary contents at the specified Memory address of the _LOGO!_ device.

 ### Query
 The query message specifies the starting Byte and quantity of Data to be read.
 The data are addressed starting at zero.